 How much does solar cost?

-How much solar costs will vary greatly depending on your location, the size of solar system you install and the quality of products used in the installation.
-Solar costs are generally broken out into the solar panel cost, solar inverter cost and the overall solar installation cost.
+The cost of solar panels will vary greatly depending on your location, the size of solar system you install and the quality of products used in the installation.
+Solar system costs are generally broken out into the solar panel cost, solar inverter cost and the overall solar installation cost.
 If you add a solar battery to your solar system, this will be an additional cost.

-Some solar installers may offer all components of a solar system as an all- inclusive package, whereas others may break out the costs of each component in your quote.
+Some solar installers may offer every component of a solar system as an all-inclusive package, whereas others may break down the costs of each component in your quote.
 Solar installation costs also factor in discounts from the Federal Government’s Small-scale Renewable Energy Scheme, which offers incentives for households to install eligible renewable energy systems.
 These incentives are provided in the form of small-scale technology certificates (STCs).

 How many STCs your solar system is eligible for depends on your location, date of installation and how many megawatt hours (MWh) of electricity it generates over a predetermined period.
 You might choose to assign your right to the STCs earned by your solar system over to your installer or system retailer in return for a lower purchase and installation cost.